How to remove Powered by PrestaShop from email templates

 - Select your language: Choose the required language (in our case it’s English).

 You also want to edit the Installed modules translations to change text and remove the “Powered by Prestashop” option.
 In Prestashop 1.6, you need to edit Module email template and Core email template.
 For example, click ‘Core Emails’ to open and select ‘order_conf’ from the list in order to edit the Order Confirmation Email.

-The last step, remove the text and type in anything that you would like to add to the template.
+Final, remove the text and type in anything that you would like to add to the template.
 Make sure you edit both the HTML version and the Text version for any Prestashop email templates.

 Last but not least, if you find a solution for branding your PrestaShop document, DocumenThemix is the best choice!